The Closing of the American Mind: "Nihilism, American Style"

 Bloom titles the second part of the book "Nihilism, American Style".
 He introduces in further detail the concept of "value relativism", mentioned previously only in the introduction.
 Value relativism, he says, plagues most elite institutions of higher learning.
 For Bloom, this dissolved into nihilism.
 He notices that students follow the path of least resistance when developing their values.
 For students, he writes, "values are not discovered by reason, and it is fruitless to seek them, to find the truth or the good life."
 Ironically, when traveling this path without reason, Bloom writes, students still "adopt strong poses and fanatic resolutions."

 Bloom also criticizes his fellow philosophy professors, especially those involved in ordinary language analysis or logical positivism, for disregarding important "humanizing" ethical and political issues and failing to pique the interest of students.
 Literature professors involved in deconstructionism promote irrationalism and skepticism of standards of truth and thereby dissolve the moral imperatives which are communicated through genuine philosophy and which elevate and broaden the intellects of those who engage with these imperatives.
 To a great extent, Bloom's critique extends beyond the university to speak to what he characterizes as a general crisis in American society.
 He draws analogies between the United States and the Weimar Republic.
 The modern liberal philosophy, he says, enshrined in the Enlightenment thought of John Locke—that a just society could be based upon self-interest alone, coupled by the emergence of relativism in American thought—had led to this crisis.
 Bloom cites Friedrich Nietzsche's actions of telling "modern man that he was free-falling in the abyss of nihilism", and continues to espouse Nietzsche's commentary that nihilism in our contemporary democracy stems from value relativism.

 For Bloom, this created a void in the souls of Americans, into which demagogic radicals as exemplified by 1960s student leaders could leap.
-(Bloom made the comparison to the Nazi brownshirts, who once similarly filled the gap created in German society by the Weimar Republic.)
+(Bloom made the comparison to the Brownshirts of the Nazi Party, who once similarly filled the gap created in German society by the Weimar Republic.)
 In the second instance, he argued, the higher calling of philosophy and reason understood as freedom of thought, had been eclipsed by a pseudo-philosophy, or an ideology of thought.
 Relativism was one feature of modern American liberal philosophy that had subverted the Platonic–Socratic teaching.